 You do not need a referral to make and attend an appointment.
-However, without a Medicare Mental Health Care Plan referral from your GP or Psychiatrist, you will be responsible for paying the full fee for each consultation, without receiving a Medicare rebate.
+However, without a referral under a Mental Health Care Plan from your GP or Psychiatrist, you will be responsible for paying the full fee for each consultation, without receiving a Medicare rebate.

 If you would like to claim a Medicare rebate, please make an appointment to see your GP and ask them to write a referral under a Mental Health Care Plan.
 To read a factsheet on how the Mental Health Care Plan and Better Access Scheme works click on this link from the Department of Health.

 The Australian Psychological Society recommended hourly fee for psychologists in 2021 is $260.
 Our standard fee is $200 for the initial meeting of up to 1 hour and then $190 per 50-minute consultations.

 If you have a referral or a “mental health care plan” from your General Practitioner (GP) or a Psychiatrist, you can claim the Medicare rebate.
 Currently, the Medicare rebate is $128.40 per session with a Clinical Psychologist for up to 10 sessions per calendar year.
 Due to COVID-19, Medicare has approved an additional 10 sessions per calendar year for 2021, which means clients can potentially access up to 20 sessions per calendar year.
 Therefore with the rebate, your out of pocket expense or “gap payment” for the initial consultation is $71.60 and then $61.60 per subsequent consultations.

 How long are the sessions?

 Each session goes for approximately 50 minutes, except the first consultation which goes for around 1 hour.

 What do I need to bring to my first session?